MScott-Dev/JavaScript-Quiz/README.md

 # JavaScript-Quiz

-Small quiz to test your knowledge on JavaScript!
+Small quiz to test your knowledge on JavaScript made using JavaScript!

 ## Description
 ![Image of the webpage](./assets/JavaScript.PNG)